kgateway-dev/kgateway/docs/content/dev/writing_auth_plugins/_index.md

 This guide will make frequent references to the code contained in our [Ext Auth Plugin examples](https://github.com/solo-io/ext-auth-plugin-examples) GitHub repository.
-In addition to the sample plugin implementation, the repository contains useful tools to verify whether your plugin is compatible with a certain version of GlooE.
+In addition to the sample plugin implementation, the repository contains useful tools to verify whether your plugin is compatible with a certain version of Gloo Enterprise.
 Given the [constraints imposed by Go plugins](#build-helper-tools), these utilities will make your life significantly easier.

 {{% notice note %}}